-While you train as an Officer Cadet, you earn a salary of £25,984 a year.
-After training, most officers start as a Second Lieutenant on £31,232, before being promoted to Lieutenant on £32,328.
+While you train as an Officer Cadet at Sandhurst, you earn a salary of £27,272 a year.
+After training, most officers start as a Second Lieutenant on £32,780, before being promoted to Lieutenant on £33,931.

-You could expect to be promoted to rank of captain from the end of your fifth year, or third year if you have a degree, earning from £40,025 to £94,237 (salaries from April 2017).
+You could expect to be promoted to rank of captain from the end of your fifth year, or third year if you have a degree.
+Salary for Captains start at £42,009 a year and Major £52,916 a year.
 You get extra allowances in some jobs and for being overseas.

 The army provides subsidised food and accommodation, uniforms and protective clothing, free health care and a pension.
 If you have already qualified in a trade or profession and are considering bringing those skills to the Army, you may get a 'Golden Hello' payment, worth anything up to £50,000 for medical officers.
 This can change from year to year.

-- You may be away from home and family for several months on end.
+You may be away from home and family for several months at a time.

-- You will be entitled to 30 days annual leave a year, plus normal public holidays.
+You will be entitled to 30 days annual leave a year plus public holidays.
 You will get additional time off mid-tour, and when a tour ends.

 You should be aware that in the army, you will at times be operating in difficult and dangerous conditions and there may be the risk of injury or death.

-- Once you pass the Main Board you will either be required to complete an 11 week Pre Royal Military Academy Sandhurst (RMAS) course or enter straight onto the 44 week Commissioning Course for Regular Army Officers.
+Once you pass the Main Board and received an offer of employment, you will go on a Pre-Commissioning course before starting on the 44 week Commissioning Course for Regular Army Officers.

 If you are accepted you begin a Short Service Commission (SSC), which lasts from 3 to 8 years.
 You can then apply for an Intermediate Regular Commission (IRC), which can be done up to the age of 36 and finally you may move to a Regular Commission (Reg C), which can be done up to the age of around 55.